MikeZ2001/MikeZ2001/README.md

 ## Neutone - iOS App

-Neutone is an iOS app designed specifically for makeup artists and anyone looking to find the perfect foundation match for their skin undertone.
-This app uses a machine learning model to accurately detect the skin undertone.With Neutone, users can take a simple photo and receive as result their skin undertone.
+Neutone is an app designed specifically for makeup artists and anyone looking to find the perfect foundation match for their skin undertone.
+This app uses a machine learning model to accurately detect the skin undertone.
+With Neutone, users can take a simple photo and receive as a result their skin undertone.
 This eliminates the guesswork and frustration often associated with finding the perfect shade of makeup, saving time and money in the process.
-Whether you're a seasoned makeup artist or a beauty enthusiast, Neutone is the right tool for you.
+Whether you’re a seasoned makeup artist or a beauty enthusiast, Neutone is the right tool for you.

-The app is being developed following the CBL process with my team composed by 3 developers , 1 designer and 1 project manager.
-I was one of the developer of the team and I also followed the design process.
-At the beginning of the project we knew 0 about the topic and this helped us to have no bias.
-We started from a desk research to know more about the topic and then we interviewed and direct observed make-up artist while they were doing their job.
-From our research we found out that their main struggle was to find the skin undertone of their client.
-So with our product we we want to support make-up enthusiasts and make up artist to find their skin undertone with simple steps.
+The app is being developed following the CBL process with my team composed of 3 developers, 1 designer, and 1 project manager.
+I was one of the developers of the team and I also followed the design process.
+At the beginning of the project, we knew 0 about the topic, which helped us have no bias.
+We started with a desk research to learn more about the topic and then interviewed and directly observed make-up artists while they were doing their job.
+From our research, we found out that their main struggle was to find the skin undertone of their client.
+So with our product, we want to support make-up enthusiasts and makeup artist to find their skin undertone with simple steps.

+The framework used : Swift UI, UIKit , AVFoundation , Create ML, Core ML, Vision

 Try it on TestFlight: https://testflight.apple.com/join/BKQQ2dE9